so-rose/blender_maxwell/README.md

 # Blender Maxwell
 *A tool for fast, intuitive, and real-time design and visualization of Maxwell PDE Simulations in Blender 3D*.

-**WARNING: This is alpha software.
-Expect bugs, lacking documentation, and jankiness.
-Expect breaking changes without warning.
+**WARNING: This is very alpha software.
+It says "version 0.0.1" for a reason: Expect janky untest installation; expect obvious bugs, lacking documentation, and jankiness; expect breaking changes without warning.
 Here be dragons, growl growl...**

 Blender Maxwell is a tool for creating and analyzing electromagnetic PDE simulations, with a particular focus on nano-/micro-scale phenomena.
 In particular, this tool seeks to make working with FDTD ("Finite-Difference Time-Domain") intuitive and fun: